arrhenius975/Data_Structures_in_C/README.md

 - *Fundamentals of Data Structures in C* by Horowitz et al.

 ## License
-Licensed under the MIT License.
-Feel free to use and contribute!
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.